How Much Does It Cost To Go Cruising?

 So as you can see I have a few things from which I can’t get away.
 I still own my shore side house so it needs to be insured.
 I have a car and that has costs that can’t be dodged.
 The boat and general living costs can’t be fudged.
 And I love my food, so eating well is a big non-discretionary item.

-On the other side of the ledge are things that are nice, but not essential.
+On the other side of the ledger are things that are nice, but not essential.
 Alcohol, new clothes, gym memberships, yoga classes, trips to the cinema, music and online subscriptions (like Netflix) are on the list.
 The point here is not to live a spend-thrift life.
 The point is to actively choose what is really important to you and your lifestyle.
 So if a new Star Trek movie hits the cinema, we go and see it.
 But do we go to the cinema every month?
 No.

 I often do my laundry in a bucket and hang it out to dry in the sun.
 Doing so saves me $10 a week, and over the course of a year, that’s $520.
 Remember, for every dollar I don’t spend that’s a dollar I don’t have to earn.
 I don't buy take-away coffee for the same reason.